pepubear/blog-portfolio/src/content/post/repository-server/index.md

 ## Conclusion

-That is pretty much the basics of starting a Linux Repositry!
+That is pretty much the basics of starting a Linux Repository!
 Share the Repository with your servers, computers and even friends!

 As with the time I have right now, I may go in to this blog and make some new updates and changes before I ever think of having this blog used in the professional setting.
 Alot of changes and descriptions would need to be provisioned to allow for a much smoother implementation process!